-Magic Cookie Bars have been my favorite, go-to dessert since I was a child.
+Magic Cookie Bars – Magic Cookie Bars have been my favorite, go-to dessert since I was a child.
 I was first introduced to them on a family vacation to Disney World, and thought they were the absolute best thing ever!

 Magic Cookie Bars

-So with that in mind, here is a rundown of the swaps needed to clean this recipe up!
+Looking to maintain a clean diet without skipping out on desserts and crave worthy treats?
+Me too!
+Here is a rundown of the swaps needed to clean this recipe up!

 Swap This for That